Ghailen-Ben-Achour/ViT_Cifar10_Classification/README.md

 # ViT_Cifar10_Classification
-Image classification using vision transformers
+In this work, we focus on vision transformers for classification tasks.
+Transformers have been widely used is NLP and time series.